adityacheruku/kuchlu/FRONTEND_GUIDE.md

 ### 4.2.
 Local Data Storage

-*   **Database:** The app uses **Dexie.js** to manage an IndexedDB database (`ChirpChatDB`).
+*   **Database:** The app uses **Dexie.js** to manage an IndexedDB database (`KuchluDB`).
 This database stores all chats, messages, users, and the upload queue.
 This ensures the entire chat history is available offline.
 *   **Synchronization:** The primary sync mechanism is the `syncEvents` call on startup and reconnection.
 This is a "last write wins" model where the server is the source of truth, and the client "catches up" to it.
 There is no complex conflict resolution, as a user can only write from one active client at a time.

 ---